 hoped.
 The two rival stations were forced to co-operate.
 In July it was announced that they were merging.
 Although the two ships would continue to have separate owners, both would now operate under the Radio

 Caroline name.
 The Fredericia was to move to the north of the country while the Mi Amigo would now be known as Radio Caroline South.
-Ronan visited the Caroline ship to tell the team.
-Simon Dee decided to
+Simon Dee and Doug Kerr decided to stay in the

-stay in the south, which meant transferring to the other ship.
-Tom and Jerry Leighton remained on board the Fredericia and took part in the legendary long distance broadcast as the ship sailed round
+south, which meant transferring to the other ship.
+Tom and Jerry Leighton remained on board the Fredericia and took part in the legendary long distance broadcast as the ship sailed round the coast to

 Tom presenting On The Air on Radio Caroline on 4th July 1964, as the ship sails along the south coast of England.
 Recording courtesy of Albie Somerset (duration 2 minute 13 seconds)